-With the app set up and the main branch running, run it using rails s.
+With the app set up and the main branch running, run it using the command bin/dev-this command will start the Rails server, but also bundle the JavaScript and CSS, such as it is at this point.
 You should hit http://localhost:3000 where you'll see the schedule page with a bunch of dates at the top, a search field in the middle, and a lot of schedule information at the bottom, with each scheduled day having a kind of ugly button labeled "Hide."
 If you click any of the concert names, you'll be taken to a concert page that shows basic data as well as a grid of sets for the show.
 Neither of these pages has any interactivity at the moment.